 E-commerce Security Issues: Phishing and Spear Phishing

 Today, the e-commerce sector/industry is dealing with two major types of security issues i.e. phishing and spear phishing.
-Accordingly,
+The top eCommerce development service providers are working tirelessly to provide an apt solution to their clients.
+So first let’s quickly understand the two terms:

 Phishing refers to a hacking technique of various mass mailing of malicious emails, which trick people to click on various malware links or disclose their financial/personal information.
 According to the analysis done, total phishing attacks witnessed and reported during the recent few years increased by about or even more than 180%.